The 100-year family

 The 100-year family investigates for the first time how key trends such as women having fewer children, later, alongside longer lives, have changed the shape of our families and sets out the key challenges arising from these shifts.

-During this event, we will hear from research co-Author Professor Les Mayhew, Professor of Statistics at Cass Business School.
+During this event, we heard from research co-Author Professor Les Mayhew, Professor of Statistics at Cass Business School.

-Professor Wendy Sigle from London School of Economics and Stuart McDonald from Lloyds Banking will be joining us at the event as discussants.
+Sam Smethers from Fawcett Society, Professor Wendy Sigle from London School of Economics and Stuart McDonald from Lloyds Banking joined us at the event as discussants.

 Using novel analytical techniques and concepts, the research illuminates future challenges that may arise from changes in families including